SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 * **addNeighbor** : This message invokes the logic to add a neighbor to a set of nodes
 * **removeNeighbor** : This message invokes the logic to remove a neighbor from a set of nodes
 * **findData** : Checks if a requested data is in a particular node, else it is forwarded to it's neighbor and so on.
 * **leaveNode** : Node is removed from the CAN network using this message.
-The region of the selected node is then merged to some other node.
+The region of the selected node is then merged to some other suitable node.
 * **updateNeighbors** : The neighbor table for the nodes neighbors are updated.

 ## Helper.Bootstrap

 This class maintains a list of all nodes added to the system.
-It is also responsible for getting any random node for simulation purposes.
-It is as well as used to get random co-ordinates for any new joining node.
+It is responsible for providing with a random node during initialization of new node.

 ## Helper.Coordinate

-This class is used by each node to maintain the state of its position in the zone, it's and it's centers.
-It also contains methods to split a zone, merge a zone, check if a node falls into a specific zone, and a node is  neighbor of any other node.
+This class is used by each node to maintain the state of its position in the zone and their centers.
+It also contains methods to split a zone, merge a zone, check if a node falls into a specific zone, and to check if a node is a neighbor of any other node.

 ## Results:
 **Part of Chord simulation:**